tsjk/rindeal-ebuild-repo/README.md

 Quality Assurance
 ------------------

-You should be able to use any package from my overlay without regrets.
+You should be able to use any package from my overlay without regrets, because I do and I have quite high standards.
 To achieve this goal I'm using several safety guards:

 - my brain of course